 The design, construction, operation and closure of landfills is extensively regulated.
 These include, among others, the regulations establishing minimum Federal requirements promulgated by the U.S. Environmental Protection Agency ("EPA") in October 1991 under Subtitle D (the "Subtitle D Regulations") of the Resource Conservation and Recovery Act of 1976 (the "RCRA").
-Government assertions that the Company failed to comply with regulations has resulted in the payment by the Company of three civil penalties (in the aggregate less than \$100,000 in its 23-year operating history).
+Government assertions that the

+Company of three civil penalties (in the aggregate less than \$100,000 in its 23-year operating history).
 Failure to comply with these regulations could require the Company to undertake costly and time consuming investigatory or remedial activities, to curtail operations, to close a landfill temporarily or permanently, and to defend itself against enforcement actions brought by and pay civil penalties imposed by EPA or state regulatory agencies.
 Changes in these regulations could require the Company to modify, supplement or replace equipment or facilities at costs which may be substantial.
 The failure of regulatory agencies to enforce these regulations vigorously or consistently may give an advantage to competitors of the Company whose facilities do not comply with the Subtitle D Regulations or their state counterparts.
 The Company's financial obligations arising from any failure to comply with these regulations could have a material adverse effect on the Company's business, financial condition and results of operations.